Dr-Dinero/Project1-Project-ZERO/README.md

 % Of Highschool dropouts
 This Chart is depicting the % of Highschool dropouts for every 1000 young males in Highschool.
 Chart 2:
+% Of Young in Poverty
+This chart is depicting the % of Highschool dropouts for every 1000 young males Chart 3: